Skip to Main Content

 Your nonprofit’s mission is the foundation of everything you do.
 It’s your north star, your guiding principle, and your roadmap to changing the world.
 Your nonprofit mission statement is how you communicate your organization’s impact to supporters, clients, and the community at large.

-As such a critical element of your brand, your mission statement needs to represent your organization’s ethos, but also be informative, succinct, and move your supporter base.
+As a critical element of your brand, your mission statement needs to represent your organization’s ethos but also be informative, succinct, and moving to your supporter base.
 To help your organization create a powerful nonprofit mission statement that follows best practices, we’re covering the following topics:

-If you want to skip ahead to any of those topics, just click the topic you want to visit and the page will take you straight there.
-Alright, let’s get started.
+If you want to skip ahead to any of those topics, just click the topic you want to visit, and the link will take you straight there.

 Why Nonprofit Mission Statements Are Important

-2 Signs That Your Mission Statement Needs to Be Updated
+Two Signs Your Mission Statement Needs to Be Updated

-Experts recommend you re-evaluate your mission statement every 3 years.
+Experts recommend re-evaluating your mission statement every three years.
 Use the criteria below to decide if your nonprofit’s mission statement could benefit from an upgrade.

 1. There Has Been a Change In Your Nonprofit’s Scope